1. Line of Credit Program

 - Import Financing (Letter of Credit Issuance) Facility (up to 70% of the underlying sales contract); and

 - Export Credit Guarantee (up to 100%).
-This may be granted to a corporate for possible assignment to local and other lenders thereby enlarging access of these entities to trade financing.
+This may be granted to a corporate for possible assignment to local and other lenders thereby expanding the access of these entities to trade financing.

-Linked to the Libor and related to country risk, transaction risk and market conditions.
+Linked to the Libor and related to the country risk, transaction risk and market conditions.

-This is a risk-sharing programme that the Bank uses to leverage trade and project financing into Africa.
-Through this programme, the Bank arranges or joins a syndicate or club of reputable international and/or African banks in providing financing to African entities in trade and/or project-related activities.
+The Syndications Program is a risk-sharing program used by the Bank to leverage international financing in support of trade- and project-related activities across the continent.
+Under this program, the Bank arranges or joins a syndicate or club of reputable international and/or African banks to provide financing to African entities.

 To leverage international financing into Africa by sharing the risks of such transactions with other banks and financial institutions.

 Central banks, commercial banks, finance companies, export houses, African and non-African corporates engaged in Eligible Transactions.

 Up to 7 years depending on the transaction.